braph-software/BRAPH-2/tutorials/pipelines/tut_a_st_wu/readme.md

 > **a** Click on "Compare Groups" in the pipeline's GUI.
 > 	**b** In this new window, you can select what to turn ON/OFF the wait bar and verbose functions, you can change the number of permutations, and whether to perform a longitudinal group comparison.
 We set the number of permutations to 10 for this tutorial **c**.
 Finally, you can calculate the comparison of some graph measures between groups **d**.

-To obtain the results from the measure comparison, select the measures in the "GRAPH $&$ MEASURES" panel and press "Data Selected Comparisons"({Figure 11a}), and a new window will open ({Figure 11b}) where we can check the difference value between groups, the p-values (1-tailed and 2-tailed), as well as the confidence intervals.
+To obtain the results from the measure comparison, select the measures in the `GRAPH & MEASURES` panel and press `Data Selected Comparisons` (Figure 11a), and a new window will open (Figure 11b) where we can check the difference value between groups, the p-values (1-tailed and 2-tailed), as well as the confidence intervals.